About School Leaders Scotland

 SLS is an inclusive and supportive association, providing an influential and respected voice which represents the interests of our members across the country.

-The development of the School Leaders Scotland (or Headteachers’ Association of Scotland at is was formerly known) during the last seventy years has taken place in parallel with the many and varied influences which have affected Scottish education during the same period.
+The development of the School Leaders Scotland (or Headteachers’ Association of Scotland at is was formerly known) during the last eighty years has taken place in parallel with the many and varied influences which have affected Scottish education during the same period.
 Click on the tabs below to find out how we have evolved.

 The Scottish Secondary Headmasters’ Association was established on 7th March 1936 on the motion of Mr George Robertson, Headmaster of George Watson’s Boys’ College Edinburgh who would become the first President of the Association.
 At this point in the education system in command of the senior secondary school was the “Rector”, a man (in all but the single sex girls’ schools) who, by virtue of his honour degree, subsequent teacher training and many years as a successful teacher and principal teacher, governed every aspect of the organisation.
 His influence and stature were unquestioned, he was respected by the whole community and he was involved in every aspect of school life.
 It was therefore, not unnatural for these men to wish to form an association with their peers throughout Scotland so that they might take part in an exchange of views on matters specific to their roles and also for the purpose of fellowship.
 It was in 1938 that the association was re-named the Association of Headmasters Senior Secondary School.